AnirudhAchal/Facial-Recognition/README.md

   1. Make a directory 'data' in the main directory of the repo
   2. Make 2 sub-directories 'known_faces' and 'unknown_faces'
   3. All test images can be put into the 'unknown_faces' directory
   4. In the 'known_faces' directory make a sub-directory for each indivial person in you dataset.
-For example, make sub-directoriesperson_1, person_2, ... inside 'known_faces' where person_1 is a directory containing all the images of 'person_1' etc
+For example, make sub-directories person_1, person_2, ... inside 'known_faces' where person_1 is a directory containing all the images of 'person_1' etc